Want personalized picks that fit your family?

 What parents need to know

 Parents need to know that Between Shades of Gray is a story of horrific cruelty and violence for mature tweens and up.
+It's the story of 15-year-old Lina, her younger brother, and their mother, whom the Soviets deport from their Lithuanian home to a Siberian labor camp in 1941.
 Babies, children, the elderly, and even grieving parents die awful deaths, and many more suffer terribly as they struggle to survive.
 Families are torn apart.
 There's just enough telling detail here to drive home the climate of terror in which the deportees lived, without lingering on the gruesome details.
 The novel illuminates an often-overlooked chapter in history, drawing comparisons to the misery inflicted by the Nazi regime.
 It's a very worthwhile read, but parents may want to make themselves available to discuss the troubling questions the book raises.
+The book was adapted for a 2019 film with the title Ashes in the Snow.

 - Parents say